nickcdryan/textevolve/README.md

 Iteration  Strategy     Batch Acc.
 Prog.
 Acc.
 Combined    Batch Size  Prog.
 Size 8          exploit      75.00%       68.33% (60)     69.23%      4           60
 ```

+## EXPERIMENTAL: Meta Self-Improvement

+system_improver.py has access to review and edit the core functionality of the repository.
+Specifically, system_improver.py
+1) reviews the program
+2) reviews iteration history and performance
+3) reviews past changes made by system_improver.py in /diffs
+4) proposes and integrates changes to the system, e.g. adding utility function, rewriting meta-agent prompts, etc.

+This system does not reliably work yet, please stay tuned.

 ## 🛠️ Advanced Usage